Amitheshkn/email_processing_tool/README.md

 2) Install the dependencies from requirements.txt file
     ```bash
     pip install requirements.txt
     ```
-4) API Configuration:
+3) API Configuration:
    - Enable the Gmail API in the Google Developers Console.
    - Download the client configuration and save it as credentials.json in the project directory.

-5) Set up a config.ini file and store the path to the client_secret.json and also fill the Database credentials.
+4) Set up a config.ini file and store the path to the client_secret.json and also fill the Database credentials.
 Refer code to know the actual field names and fill them accordingly

 # Usage

 1) Run the read_emails.py file
    - Initially there will be a call for gmail authentication, which should be done via default browser.
-Post verfication - token.pickle file is created which will be used for further access to utilize Gmail APIs.
+Post verification - token.pickle file is created which will be used for further access to utilize Gmail APIs.
      ```bash
      python3 read_emails.py
      ```
    - Emails are now stored to the table mentioned in the Database.
 2) Run the process_emails.py
-   - This file runs a local Flask service and we can utlilize the "{ip}/process_emails" - endpoint and performs actions based on the payload.
+   - This file runs a local Flask service, and we can utlilize the "{ip}/process_emails" - endpoint and performs actions based on the payload.
      ```bash
      python3 process_emails.py
      ```